DeepL Translator: Reception

 A reviewer noted in 2018 that DeepL had far fewer languages available for translation than competing products.

+A 2025 research paper introducing the WMT24++ benchmark, which expanded evaluation to 55 languages and dialects, found that frontier large language models, including OpenAI's o1, Anthropic's Claude and Google's Gemini, ranked above traditional machine-translation systems such as DeepL, Google Translate and Microsoft Translator across the languages tested.
+The authors noted the rankings were based on automatic metrics and that human evaluation remained future work.

-Awards
+Awards and honors

-DeepL Translator won the 2020 Webby Award for Best Practices and the 2020 Webby Award for Technical Achievement (Apps, Mobile, and Features), both in the category Apps, Mobile & Voice.
+DeepL won the 2020 Webby Award for Best Practices and the 2020 Webby Award for Technical Achievement (Apps, Mobile, and Features), both in the category Apps, Mobile & Voice.
+In April 2025, DeepL was featured in the Forbes AI 50 list.